Version next

 Before you Start

-Users with Edit and Read-only access can work with projects
+Who can use this feature Users with Any account Users with Edit and Read-only access can work with projects Included in Sirius Web |

 2.2.2.
 Project Structure